jakhac/song-popularity/README.md

 # song-popularity

-Tool for predicting a song's popularity
+Data science approach to predict a song's popularity

 ## Instructions